These questions will be robustly answered come the end of this month when Tanzania re-bases her GDP accounting period to 2007.

 Although there were some LNG resources at Sonko sonko, they were not fully exploited and the quantity of LNG available in Tanzania is estimated at 53tcf.

-There are benefits too such as the decline in national debt to GDP ratio which by end of April stood at US$17.853 at the end of April this year, say the Central Bank of Tanzania.
+There are benefits too such as the decline in national debt to GDP ratio which by end of April stood at US$17.853, says the Central Bank of Tanzania.
 At the old estimates this amount of debt was the equivalent of 53 per cent of GDP.

-A debt ratio higher the 50 per cent of one‘s income is considered irrational.
+A debt ratio higher than 50 per cent of one‘s income is considered irrational.
 However the new base year will trim the debt ratio to 42 per cent of GDP.
-Tanzania will thus be comfortable to borrow US$1 billion in the Eurobond Market
+Tanzania will thus be comfortable to borrow US$1 billion in the Eurobond Market.